 Ảnh hưởng đến kết quả xét nghiệm

-Description: Prednisolone is a corticosteroid with primarily glucocorticoid activity.
-It decreases inflammation by reversal of increased capillary permeability and suppression of polymorphonuclear leukocytes migration.
-It also affects the lymphatic system by reducing its activity and volume resulting to a suppressed immune system.
-Duration: 18-36 hours.
-Pharmacokinetics: Absorption: Rapidly and well absorbed from the gastrointestinal tract after oral administration. >20% may be absorbed systematically after rectal administration.
-Food affects initial absorption (oral).
-Time to peak-plasma concentration: 1-2 hours (systemic); 30-45 minutes (ophthalmic).
-Distribution: Crosses the placenta and small amounts are present in the breast milk.
+Description: Prednisolone, a corticosteroid with primarily glucocorticoid activity, reduces inflammation by reversing increased capillary permeability and suppressing polymorphonuclear leucocyte migration.
+It also affects the lymphatic system by reducing its activity and volume resulting in the suppression of the immune system.
+Duration: 12-36 hours.
+Pharmacokinetics: Absorption: Rapidly and well absorbed from the gastrointestinal tract.
+Following rectal administration, >20% were absorbed systematically; up to 50% in inflamed or damaged mucosa.
+Rapidly penetrates the cornea following topical application (ophthalmic susp).
+Initial absorption (but not overall bioavailability) is affected by food.
+Time to peak plasma concentration: 1-2 hours (oral); 30-45 minutes (ophthalmic).
+Distribution: Crosses the placenta; enters breast milk (small amounts).
 Volume of distribution: 0.22-0.7 L/kg.
-Plasma-protein binding: 70-90%, to albumin and corticosteroid binding globulin; 90-95% bound to plasma proteins (rectal).
-Metabolism: Mainly hepatic and rapidly converted to prednisone.
-Excretion: Via urine (as sulfate and glucuronide conjugate).
-Elimination half-life: 2-4 hours (oral); approx 30 minutes (prednisolone acetate ophthalmic solution).
+Plasma protein binding: Oral: 70-90%, mainly to albumin and corticosteroid-binding globulin.
+Rectal: 90-95%.
+Metabolism: Metabolised mainly in the liver into a biologically inactive compound.
+Excretion: Via urine (as glucuronide and sulfate conjugates; small amounts of unchanged drug).
+Elimination half-life: 2-4 hours (oral); approx 30 minutes (ophthalmic; in aqueous humour).

 S01BA04 - prednisolone ; Belongs to the class of corticosteroids.
 Used in the treatment of inflammation of the eye.
 H02AB06 - prednisolone ; Belongs to the class of glucocorticoids.
 Used in systemic corticosteroid preparations.
 S02BA03 - prednisolone ; Belongs to the class of corticosteroids used in the treatment of inflammation of the ear.
 A07EA01 - prednisolone ; Belongs to the class of corticosteroids acting locally.
 Used in the treatment of intestinal inflammation.